Lipari

+Christopher Nolan shot his upcoming 2026 film The Odyssey throughout the Aeolian Islands and particularly around the island of Lipari, cited by its ancient name of Aeolia after Homer.

 History

 Neolithic period

 In Neolithic times Lipari was, much like Sardinia, one of the few centres of trading in obsidian, a hard black volcanic glass prized by Neolithic peoples for the extremely sharp cutting edges that can be obtained.
 Lipari's history is rich in incidents as witnessed by the recent retrievals of several necropoli and other archaeological sites.
 Humans seem to have inhabited the island already in 5000 BC, though a local legend gives the eponymous name Liparus to the leader of a people coming from Campania.

 Bronze Age

+Early Bronze Age

 In the early Bronze Age, at the end of the third millennium BC, new settlers of Aeolian origin came from Mycenaean Greece, giving their name to the islands.
 They had already settled in Metapontum in Italy and used the islands as outposts for controlling trading routes through the strait of Messina.